-In this guide, we walk you through the steps to flushing the car radiator.
-We also take a closer look at the cost of a professional radiator flush.
-Additionally, we review the signs that it is time to get a coolant flush, ensuring you always take care of your car engine.
+In this guide, I walk you through the steps to flushing the car radiator.
+I also take a closer look at the cost of a professional radiator flush.
+Additionally, I review the signs that it is time to get a coolant flush, ensuring you always take care of your car engine.

 How to Flush a Car Radiator

 Allow Engine to Cool

 Before you work with coolant, the engine must be completely cool.
 Otherwise, you could put yourself in a lot of danger, because hot coolants can reach boiling temperatures and cause serious injuries.

 While you wait, gather all of your supplies to make the job easier.
 Once the engine is cooled, you are ready to pop the hood and get started.
 You should also put on protective clothing, gloves, and eyewear to ensure maximum protection.

 Release the coolant system pressure carefully by removing the radiator cap.
 Look for the radiator drain petcock.
 It’s found towards the corner of the radiator.
 You want to put a pan underneath it to catch the contaminated coolant.

 Some car models do not have this drain, and in these cases, you need to remove the lower coolant hose.
 Ensure there are no pets close when you are doing this because anti-freeze is extremely poisonous to them and if they drink it, they can get seriously injured or even die.